Patrick-Vogt/bookery/README.md

  7. Setup Emailaccount in .env
  8. php artisan migrate
  9. npm install
+ 10. npm run production
- 10. Configure Webserver or use artisan serve
+ 11. Configure Webserver or use artisan serve
- 11. Open <YourDomain>/register and register your account
+ 12. Open <YourDomain>/register and register your account

- 12. Login to your account - Done
+ 13. Login to your account - Done